InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-evm-parachain/build.md

 ## Starting the Local Node

-Once the node is compiled, you are ready to set up the relay chain and InfraBlockchain DID chain in a local environment.
+Once the node is compiled, you are ready to set up the relay chain and Infra DID chain in a local environment.

-To start the local InfraBlockchain DID chain, follow these steps:
+To start the local Infra DID chain, follow these steps:

 1. Check the ZombieNet configuration by running: